Skip to main content

 • Active listening: This is listening carefully to what a customer is saying, then showing them you understand and respect their point.
 Active listening is essential for making customers feel recognized and de-escalating stressful situations.

 • Positivity: It’s hard to convey tone over text, especially because quick responses can come across as terse.
-However, reps should be able to convey a positive and professional customer service voice on every channel.
+However, agents should be able to convey a positive and professional customer service voice on every channel.

 • Empathy: When consumers need help, they want to interact with a kind, compassionate human.
 Showing customer empathy ensures consumers feel heard and assures them you’ll do everything to help.